Powered by

 Financial market professionals and hobbyist investors alike can make use of myriad trading indicators to better inform their investment decisions.
 In general, investors categorize these tools into two types: technical and economic indicators.
 Economic indicators synthesize data like the Consumer Price Index (CPI), Gross Domestic Product (GDP), and unemployment figures to help assess economic growth or contraction.
 This information often guides fundamental analysis (FA), providing insight into the future performance of public companies and a macro view of the market.

-In contrast, technical indicators are applied to trading charts — which track the price of an asset historically — to identify trends that reveal specific market information.
+In contrast, technical indicators are applied to trading charts — which track the price of an asset historically — to identify trends such as standard deviation from average prices that reveal specific market information.
 For example, by analyzing metrics like price, volume, and open interest, an indicator can help determine when an asset is overbought, oversold, or due for a pullback.
 Some of the most common technical indicators include on-balance-volume (OBV), moving averages (MAs), moving average convergence divergence (MACD), and the relative strength index (RSI).

 Although investors have come to rely on these very familiar technical indicators over time, the rapid rise of the digital asset class has seen an entirely new suite of crypto-specific metrics emerge.
 Many of these crypto metrics are calculated on-chain using data directly from the blockchain.
 This can offer highly detailed and specific data about on-chain activity thanks to the transparent nature of blockchain records.